Four gym myths that insist on not disappearing

 These are just four of the many myths that circulate in the gym.

-avoid these errors basic, your results are grateful.
+Avoid these basic mistakes, your results are grateful.

 What myths did you add?